 As a not for profit organisation, Diabetes WA relies on our volunteers for a number of activities and programs.
 Our volunteers are advocates and ambassadors for our organisation, reflecting our values and helping us to make the most of our funding.

-We truly values the contribution of our volunteers who give their time, skills and knowledge to support our work in the community.
+We truly value the contribution of our volunteers who give their time, skills and knowledge to support our work in the community.

 Our volunteer program is managed in accordance with National Standards for Volunteer Involvement, developed by Volunteering Australia (external site).

 Diabetes WA also takes its taxation and financial obligations to volunteers very seriously.
 The Australian Taxation Office (external link) provides information on these obligations.

 As a best practice organisation, we work hard to ensure our duty of care to our volunteers is met, and therefore all our volunteers are covered by our occupational health and safety policies and procedures.

 For those willing to step into the limelight, read more about becoming a media ambassador.

 This role involves putting together membership packs and packs for people newly diagnosed with diabetes.
 This involves a four hour shift at one of our offices, on a weekday of your choosing.
 Other admin opportunities are also available.